alexalemi/blog.alexalemi.com/quarters.md

 I haven't seen this "quarters" system described elsewhere.
 I've started using it myself and I think it has a lot of promise.
 It seems to be a very good compromise between speed, ease of use, and accuracy.

-## Two Significant Digits

-If we wanted to have even greater precision, we could do our calculations to two significant digits.
-This starts to be beyond most people's capabaility for what they can do in their head.
-If not for multiplication, certainly for division.
-It requires use of 100 symbols, though again, we have a lot of practice with these symbols and how they multiply.
-Doing two significant digit arithmetic is a lot easier to do on paper and it what I would typically use in my undergrad physics classes.
-Keeping around two sigifnicant digits ensures that our answers are good to a factor of 1.1 or so, i.e. 10%.

 ## Decibels

-As a final outlandish proposal, I'll suggest that if we wanted a system that was accurate to 25%, we could simply use <a href="https://en.wikipedia.org/wiki/Decibel">decibels</a>.
+As a final, only slightly outlandish proposal, I'll suggest that if we wanted a system that was accurate to 25%, we could simply use <a href="https://en.wikipedia.org/wiki/Decibel">decibels</a>.
 This amounts to expressing each number as 10 times a power of 10:

 $$ 299 792 458  \color{darkseagreen}{\text{ m/s}} = {\color{steelblue}{2.99792458}} \times 10^{\color{salmon}{8}} {\color{darkseagreen}{\text{ m/s}}} = 10^{{\color{salmon}8}{\color{steelblue}{.476820703}}} {\color{darkseagreen}{\text{m/s}}} = {\color{salmon}8}{\color{steelblue}{4.76820703}} \text{ dB}\{\color{darkseagreen}{\text{m/s}}\} $$